logaretm/villus/README.md

 - 👕 **TypeScript:** Written in Typescript and Supports GraphQL TS tooling
 - 🖇 **Composable:** Built for the Composition API
 - ⚡️ **Suspense:** Supports the `<Suspense>` API in Vue 3
+- 🔌 **Plugins:** Use existing plugins and create custom ones
 - Higher-order components available
 - Supports both Vue 2.x (with @vue/composition-api) and 3.0

 ## Why use this

 GraphQL is just a simple HTTP request.
-This library is meant to be a tiny client without all the bells and whistles attached to Apollo and its ecosystem, it offers simple strategies to cache and batch your GraphQL requests.
+This library is meant to be a tiny client without all the bells and whistles attached to Apollo and its ecosystem which subsequently means it is faster across the board due to it's smaller bundle size and reduced overhead. `villus` offers simple strategies to cache and batch, dedup your GraphQL requests.

+`villus` also supports file uploads and subscriptions without compromising bundle size through plugins.

 If you are looking for a more full-featured client use [vue-apollo](https://github.com/vue/vue-apollo), it has everything you need.